mikestowe/RAMLbook/RAML Book.md

           type: string
 ```

-The Pass Through authentication does not require any special settings.
+The Pass Through authentication does not require any special settings compared to an OAuth security scheme.

 ###Custom Auth
 Sometimes, you have very specific security requirements that cannot be mapped directly to one of the existing security types.
 In this case, RAML 1.0 gives you the ability to define a custom security type that you can match to your needs.
 The following examples shows how to define a custom authentication security scheme using `x-{name}` as the type: